shwetha-krishnamurthy/qna-rag/README.md

 print(response.json())
 ```

-## Configuration

-- Modify settings in `config.yaml` to adjust parameters such as the retrieval model, generative model, or API endpoint configuration.

 ## Models Used

 - **Retriever**: Typically a dense retriever like DPR (Dense Passage Retriever) or BM25 is used to fetch relevant passages.